 When you give up gluten, don’t give up the whole grains and fiber you need and don’t accidentally overload on ingredients that are added to some gluten free packaged foods.

-By the way, Quinoa Pasta is delicious and it give you fiber, and high protein which regular pasta does not.
+By the way, Quinoa Pasta is delicious and gives you the fiber and protein that regular pasta does not!

 2. Fill your grocery cart with naturally gluten free foods: